JamesWWilson/JamesWWilson.github.io/_posts/2019-03-12-Parking-Violations-at-UCLA.md

 longitude and latitude variables, we can subset our data to just the village of Westwood.

-From January 1st, 2015 to December 31st, 2018, there have been some
+From January 1st, 2015 to September 9th, 2019, there have been over
-**52,447** tickets written for over fifty different type of parking violations in Westwood's local area.
+**61,000** tickets written for over fifty different type of parking violations in Westwood's local area.
 The raw data set is quite messy, and needs some further investigation.